wtsi-hgi/hgi-vault/doc/design.md

     * If the file already exists in the vault (by virtue of matching inode IDs), in either the `keep` or `archive` branch:
       * Delete the hardlink.
-      * Clean up any redundant directory structure that now exists in the vault (i.e., empty directories above the deleted hardlink).
       * Log to the user that the file is no longer marked for the appropriate action.